kristopherjohnson/MenubarCountdown/README.md

 RELEASE NOTES

-v2.0
+v2.0 (work in progress)

-- Work in progress
+- Removed support for Growl
+- Translate Objective-C code to Swift

 v1.3 (2009/07/13)

 - When timer is stopped, menubar displays small hourglass icon rather than 00:00:00, to conserve menubar space.
 - Add option to repeat alert sound after timer expiration, until it is acknowledged
 - Add option to blink 00:00:00 in the menu bar after timer expiration, until it is acknowledged
 - Added Pause menu item.

 v1.2 (2009/06/22)

 - New application icon
 - Command-X, Command-C, Command-V, and Command-A now work in the text fields in the settings dialog
 - Command-R is now a shortcut key for the Restart Countdown... button in the alert window
 - Add option to hide seconds in menu bar
 - Show start-timer dialog when application launches
 - Add Growl notifications.
 The Announcement text specified in the Start dialog will be displayed in the Growl notification window.

 v1.1 (2009/04/20)

 - timer-expired alert window floats above other applications' windows
 - added application icon
 - added Doxygen comments to source code